-But you can make the most of your time by exploring other part-time jobs as an Iranian student!
-Read this article to find out more about part-time jobs in Germany for Iranian international students.
+You can make the most of your time by exploring suitable part-time jobs as an Iranian student.
+Read this article to learn more about part-time jobs in Germany for Iranian international students.

 Part-time Jobs for Iranian Students in Germany